kshethra123/FocusScape/README.md

 3. Launch index.html in your browser.

 # About Me
-I'm Kshethra Hegde, a frontend development enthusiast passionate about building user-friendly and responsive web apps.
+I'm Kshethra Chandra Hegde, a frontend development enthusiast passionate about building user-friendly and responsive web apps.
 FocusScape is part of my journey to improve productivity tools with simple design and effective functionality.

 # Contact
 Email: hegdekshethra7@gmail.com